harikrishnancj/Excel/README.md

 ## Dataset

-The dataset is stored in the Excel file `[Product Sales Data.xlsx]` (https://docs.google.com/spreadsheets/d/1PKOLL6dkTa7aMKcNca1ee6_DXKlM1pKyhhpV1N-aBpE/edit?usp=sharing)and contains the following columns:
+The dataset is stored in the Excel file `[Product Sales Data.xlsx]` (https://docs.google.com/spreadsheets/d/1PKOLL6dkTa7aMKcNca1ee6_DXKlM1pKyhhpV1N-aBpE/edit?usp=sharing) and contains the following columns:

 - **Product Name**: Name of the product.
 - **Brand Name**: Brand associated with the product.